aroberge/avantpy/docs/source/tracebacks_upper.rst

     AVANTPY EXCEPTION: NobreakSyntaxError

-    Error found in file raise_nobreak_syntax.pyupper on line 4.
+    Error found in file 'raise_nobreak_syntax.pyupper' on line 4.

     Dialect used: pyupper

        3: a = 1
     -->4: NOBREAK: pass
        5: